Bronze Medallion

 This training program will take you on an 8-week journey towards becoming a patrolling lifesaver at Bronte Surf Life Saving Club and a valued member of the Bronte community.

-On completion of all of the requirements, the program will provide you with:
+On completion of all requirements, the program will provide you with:

-More information about course outcomes can be found on the SLSA website here
+More information about course outcomes can be found on the SLSA website.

 Eligibility

-• To be considered for the course, you must attend a club-organised proficiency and swim 400m in a pool in under 8 minutes and 45 seconds (Or under 8 minutes and 30 seconds if wearing a wetsuit).
+- You must attend a club-organised proficiency swim and complete 420m in under 8 minutes 45 seconds (or under 8 minutes 30 seconds in a wetsuit)

-• You will need to be swim and run fit, able to lift and carry rescue gear, boards, and adult patients in a team setting.
+- You must be swim and run fit, and able to lift and carry rescue gear, boards, and adult patients in a team setting

-• You will also need to be able to perform CPR and roll a patient on their side while kneeling on the ground.
+- You must be able to perform CPR and roll a patient on their side while kneeling on the ground

-• You must intend to volunteer on a Bronte Surf Club Patrol Team for at least one season post-completion of the course.
+- You must intend to volunteer on a Bronte SLSC Patrol Team for at least one season after completing the course

 Fees